 First things first, successful teachers can stop and start their classes efficiently.
 I really struggled with this when I started teaching, but I learned a few tricks along the way.
 A consistent signal (whistle, “Freeze”) cues students to assume a predetermined position (I use hands on knees, eyes on me).
+Here are some more signal cue ideas using commands, echoes and sound effects.
 If equipment is in use, students place the equipment on the floor as to not be distracted.
 Once the signal is given teachers should scan the class to ensure 100% compliance within 5 seconds.
 Phrases like, “Wow, Faith had her hands on her knees before I finished the word freeze.
 Thanks!
 That’s what I am looking for” serve effective managers well.

 Many activities in physical education have students working with a partner or small groups.
 While at one point I was determined that counting off was effective, I have learned otherwise.
 To make physical education efficient, routines for moving from an individual activity to a small group are essential.
 One strategy is to call out “Toe to Toe” or “groups of two”.
 This cues students to quickly find a partner.
 Rules such as “once you make eye contact that is your partner” and “if you take more than two steps come to the middle to find a partner” make grouping students efficient.
 Similarly, designating the center circle the “friendship spot” provides students a spot to find a friend.